Letters of Recommendation

 - You must assign the appropriate letters to each law school to which you’re applying (or they will not be sent).
 You can find information about each school’s requirements by clicking the “LOR Requirements” link beneath the school names on the Letters of Recommendation page of your LSAC.org account.

 - Submit your requests for letters by clicking the “Submit Request” buttons in your account.
 Your recommender will receive an email requesting that he or she complete and upload a letter for you.
 However, if your recommender prefers, LSAC also accepts paper letters of recommendation.

 If your recommender is submitting your letter of recommendation on paper, you must print the required LOR Form from your LSAC.org account and deliver it to your recommender.
 This form must accompany your letter of recommendation.
 Paper letters received without an accompanying LOR Form or without the recommender’s signature will be returned to the recommender.

 If your recommender is sending more than one letter for you, be sure to emphasize the importance of attaching the correct form to the corresponding letter.

 Please allow LSAC two weeks from the time of receipt to process your paper letters.

-The status of each of your letters and evaluations will be listed on the homepage of your LSAC.org account.
+The status of each of your letters will be listed on the homepage of your LSAC.org account.

 Yes, LSAC accepts copies of letters from undergraduate school credential services or career planning offices.
 However, the LSAC Letter of Recommendation Form must still accompany each letter, even if the school’s service uses its own preprinted forms in the collection process.